-Join our volunteer team at One of New England's Largest No-kill Animal Shelters.
+Join our volunteer team at Northeast Animal Shelter!

 Caring for all the animals at NEAS is very rewarding, but it is also a lot of work.
 You must be 18 or over to volunteer at NEAS.
 (Please see our Ways You Can Help if under 18 list).
 To help you decide if one of our volunteer programs is right for you, please review our Volunteer Information Packet.
 When you are ready to volunteer, you can apply online.